PCPC testing ( (formerly CTFA)

 The Personal Care Products Council (PCPC) outlines guidelines and recommendations for the testing and safety assessment of cosmetic and personal care products.

-The Personal Care Products Council Microbiology Guidelines helps the cosmetic and personal care product manufacturers to employ quality assurance practices to ensure the microbiological safety of their products for consumers.
+The Personal Care Products Council Microbiology Guidelines help cosmetic and personal care product manufacturers employ quality assurance practices to ensure the microbiological safety of their products for consumers.

-MIS offers following Microbial enumeration examination and Preservative efficacy test as per PCPC guidelines –
+MIS offers the following Microbial enumeration examination and Preservative efficacy test as per PCPC guidelines –

 • PCPC M -1 – Detection of the Microbial Content of Cosmetic Products